Juxtaposition of Spin Freezing and Long Range Order in a Series of Geometrically Frustrated Antiferromagnetic Gadolinium Garnets: Samples and Experiment

+Powder X-ray diffraction patterns of the polycrystalline GTLG and GAG samples also exhibit very sharp peaks and Rietveld refinements showed excellent agreement with the expected crystal structure.
+Pure and Y-doped GTLG samples showed very similar lattice constants: 12.3865 (5) \AA\, and 12.3861(5) \AA, respectively.
+This suggests that the Y$^{3+}$ ions easily take the place of Gd$^{3+}$ ions, without otherwise perturbing the crystal structure.
+A Rietveld fit showed the Y-content in the Y-doped sample to be 3.2(9)\%, close to the expected target concentration of 2\%.
+The lattice parameter of our GAG sample is 12.1090(6) \AA.

+While no indications of an off-stoichiometry were observed, the error in the fit gives a maximum possible level of off-stoichiometry of 0.4\% on the Al (in GAG) or Li (in GTLG) sites.
+Thus, without being able to completely rule out an excess of Gd on Al or Li sites (in GAG and GTLG respectively), we can state that it is \emph{at most} a fairly small level compared to the off-stoichiometry in GGG.
+However, there is insufficient contrast in the X-ray measurements between Gd and Te (in GTLG), to determine whether there is mixing between those sites.

-Specific heat, $C$, measurements were performed at dilution refrigerator temperatures, using the quasi-adiabatic method as in Refs.~\cite{Quilliam2007,Quilliam2007GSO}, with thermometer and heater fixed directly to the samples.
+As a good method of discerning long range order (LRO) from conventional spin glass physics (in which one finds broad specific heat bumps~\cite{Binder1986}) and moreover from the unconventional glassy behavior previously seen in GGG, we used specific heat, $C$, measurements to characterize the magnetic ground states of these systems.
+We employ the quasi-adiabatic method as described in Refs.~\onlinecite{Quilliam2007,Quilliam2007GSO}, with thermometer and heater fixed directly to the samples.
 6 $\mu$m diameter, $\sim 1$ cm long superconducting leads were used to provide excellent thermal isolation.
 A long time constant of relaxation ($\tau > 1$ hour) ensured that internal temperature gradients due to poor thermal conductivity (of particular concern in the powder samples) were not a significant source of systematic error.